novix-sa/Pyplan/docs/User Guide/User Interface Designer.md

 Indexes can be explicitly exposed on interfaces.
 This helps filtering  along these dimensions for final user.

 If you need to set an index widget just drag it from de diagram or search for it using wizard object.
-Indexes widget hast their specific options menu.
+**Indexes widget has their specific options menu.**
 ![enter image description here](http://img.pyplan.org/UI_indexes.png)

-**Selector object** can be also drag ad drop from diagram to create input widget
+**Selector object** can be also being dragged and dropped from diagram to create input widget.

 ![enter image description here](http://img.pyplan.org/UI_choices.png)
 ## Synchronization